glorietaembajadores/AI_Chat_private_free/README.md

-# Create a WEB CHAT AI LLM with several Open Source Models
+# VJIB Create a WEB CHAT AI LLM with several Open Source Models
 # Private: Chats runs only in your machine
 # WAIT 3 minutes until  all models are downloaded
 # Needs Docker installed and min.
 14Gb RAM, NO GPU required